bloominstituteoftechnology/Whiteboard-Pairing/BalancedBinaryTree/README.md

 }
 ```

 write a function that checks to see if a given binary tree is perfectly balanced, meaning all leaf nodes are located at the same depth.
+Your function should return `true` if the tree is perfectly balanced and `false` otherwise.

+Analyze the time and space complexity of your function.